 Evidently, with this policy, $\tau(n^0) = -2$, so that there is an equilibrium associated with this tax policy which supports the efficient allocations.
-Also, it is easily verified that - following the same reasoning as in Section 6.1 - the Euler equation has only one branch.
+Also, it is easily veri ed that following the same reasoning as in the preceding subsection the Euler equation has only one branch.
 In addition, we found for the baseline parameter values that this branch is monotone, and it cuts the 45-degree line from below.
 It follows by the logic leading to Proposition 2 that there is a unique interior equilibrium.

-7. Conclusion and directions for future research
+7. Conclusion and Directions for Future Research

 We have studied a model environment in which the gains from adopting an automatic stabilizer tax system are potentially very large.
 An example was displayed in which the gains are equivalent to increasing consumption by a factor of 3!
 We showed, however, that for positive gains to be realized, it is important that the tax system be structured appropriately.
 In our model, the tax system has an important impact on the growth rate of the economy, and stabilization could be counterproductive if the economy were stabilized on the wrong growth path.
-Subject to this qualification, the environment analyzed here seems to rationalize the importance assigned by macroeconomists before the 1970s to devising automatic stabilizer tax systems.15 Our analysis raises several questions that deserve further investigation.
+Subject to this quali cation, the environment analyzed here seems to rationalize the importance assigned by macroeconomists before the 1970s to devising automatic stabilizer tax systems.15 Our analysis raises several questions that deserve further investigation.

-First, how robust is our result that a properly constructed tax system necessarily eliminates fluctuations?
+First, how robust is our result that a properly constructed tax system necessarily eliminates uctuations?
 We have shown that this is so under a particular homogeneity assumption on the resource constraint.
 But, standard models do not satisfy this condition.
 It is also of interest to investigate what happens when shocks to fundamentals are introduced, and a less extreme position is taken on the nature of production externalities.16

-Second, to what extent does the business cycle behavior of the US economy reflect the stabilizing influence of automatic stabilizers?
-It is clear that, at least under a broad interpretation of automatic stabilizers, their role has been significant.
-For example, the government's commitment to defend the liquidity of the banking system, with the Federal Deposit Insurance Corporation as its backbone, has essentially eliminated the sort of financial panics that are thought to have contributed to recessions in the past.
-This policy works to stabilize the economy by a mechanism similar to the one studied in this paper.17 It would be
+Second, to what extent does the business cycle behavior of the US economy re-ect the stabilizing in-uence of automatic stabilizers?
+It is clear that, at least under a broad interpretation of automatic stabilizers, their role has been signi-cant.
+For example, the government s commitment to defend the liquidity of the banking system, with the Federal Deposit Insurance Corporation as its backbone, has essentially eliminated the sort of -nancial panics that are thought to have contributed to recessions in the past.
+This policy works to stabilize the economy by a mechanism similar to the one studied in this paper.17 It would be of interest to understand whether the US tax code might also have played a stabilizing role via this mechanism.